Letting Kids be Kids: Meet Lurie Children’s Activity Coordinators

 Childhood is a season of life where exploration, growth and creativity are necessary for self-development and social inclusion.
 Lurie Children’s integrates play and learning opportunities for patients and siblings at the main hospital and Lincoln Park outpatient location.
 Special events, daily play groups, inpatient therapy dog visits, art activities, kid-friendly incentives and celebrity guests are just a few services offered.
 But who facilitates the magic behind these activities?

-Lurie Children’s Activity Coordinators and Family Life Center Coordinators are at the forefront of patient and family care.
+Lurie Children’s Activity Coordinators and Panda Center of Hope (formerly Family Life Center) Coordinators are at the forefront of patient and family care.
 Emerging over 20 years ago, our activity coordinators arrange and implement programs and activities for patients of all ages and abilities.
 They facilitate activities that reflect the appropriate developmental levels of patients and siblings.
 Our Activity Coordinators partner with a multidisciplinary team to plan and execute programs and events for children and families we serve.

 “We believe in empowering patient and family voice and choice through socialization, normative play and community collaboration,” says Boe Fry, Activity Coordinator.

-Coordinators are primarily located in the Family Life Center and in ambulatory clinics at the main hospital and Clark/Deming location and are a part of the Children’s Services team.
-The Family Life Center has multiple areas for patients and families to engage in socialization, play and respite, including: a classroom, teen lounge, salon, play area, developmental playroom, library, art and music spaces, the Skylight TV Production Center and “Sam I Am Corner.”
+Coordinators are primarily located in the Panda Center and in ambulatory clinics at the main hospital and Clark/Deming location and are a part of the Children’s Services team.
+The Panda Center has multiple areas for patients and families to engage in socialization, play and respite, including: a classroom, teen lounge, salon, play area, developmental playroom, library, art and music spaces, the Skylight TV Production Center and “Sam I Am Corner.”

 “Our coordinators have diverse educational backgrounds and life experiences that bring a lot of depth to patient care,” says Susan Ruohonen, Senior Director of Family Services.
 “They create a collaborative work flow focusing on creativity, innovation, customer service and community partnerships.
 In conjunction with all areas of Lurie Children’s, our coordinators bring opportunities to patient families, while also educating others on the unique nuances of a pediatric healthcare environment.”